mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 **Katagiri**: Why do I do?

-**Multiple people**: What.
+**Multiple people**: *What*.

 **Katagiri**: What do I do?

 **Same person**: Yeah, sure.
 What do you do?
 About all this zipping.
 It doesn't feel like calm, centered anything; it feels like a mess.

 **Katagiri**: So I told you sometimes: pat your head.
 Pat your head, and, "Quiet, little girl.
 Quiet.
 Do it quietly."
-It's pretty good, don't you think, if even for a moment, you can do.
+It's pretty good, don't you think, if even for a moment you can do [this].
 But zazen is a very good chance, very good chance – you can do [it] very quietly, you are really centered.
 But your daily living is pretty hard, that's why, pat your head, and "let's do it."
 Even for a moment.

 You can do it.
 That's all we have to do, because we have to do zazen itself, instead of being involved in the zipping and running, et cetera.
 Do you understand?